praezi/rust-emse-2020/rustsec/README.md

 ##### `"functions": []`
 A list of functions.
 A function is:
-  - concrete function belonging to the package.
+  - declared or generated function belonging to the package.
-  - placeholder function that needs to be resolved to a concrete function in another package.
+  - placeholder function that needs to be resolved to a declared or generated function in another crate.
   - function in `rustc` (e.g., `core`, `alloc`, or `std`)

 ##### `"macros": []`
 A list of macros.
 A macro is:
-  - a defined macro belonging to the package.
+  - a defined macro belonging to the crate.
-  - placeholder macro that needs to be resolved to a concrete macro in another package.
+  - placeholder macro that needs to be resolved to a declared macro in another crate.
-  - macro in `rustc` (e.g., `core`, `alloc`, or `std`)
+  - macro from `rustc` (e.g., `core`, `alloc`, or `std`)

 ##### `"function_calls": []`
-A list of calls between function entities.
+A list of calls between functions.
 A call is _statically_ or _dynamically_ dispatched, and _resolved_ or _unresolved_.
-A call that is _unresolved_ indicates that it is dependent on a function from an external package.
+A call that is _unresolved_ indicates that it is dependent on a function from an external crate.

 ##### `"macro_calls": []`
 A list of macro invocations.
 A call is _resolved_ or _unresolved_.
-A call that is _unresolved_ indicates that it is dependent on a macro from an external package.
+A call that is _unresolved_ indicates that it is dependent on a macro from an external crate.

 ### CG Node - Format
-A call graph node is either a `function` and `macro` item.
+A call graph node is either a `function` or a `macro` item.
 The common format is the following:

 ``` json
 {